Hi and welcome to iNat! This guide will walk you through some of the main features of the site.

 An observation records an encounter with an individual organism at a particular time and location.
 This includes encounters with signs of organisms like tracks, nests, or things that just died.
 When you make an observation, you’ll record:

 Your observations don’t need to include all of these parts, but they do in order to become research quality observations for science.
-Remember, you should make separate observations for each separate critter encounter.
-And if you observed something not wild, like a lion in the zoo, make sure to mark it as captive/cultivated to prevent it from becoming research quality.
+Remember, you should make separate observations for each separate critter you encounter.
+If you observed something not wild, like a lion in the zoo, make sure to mark it as captive/cultivated to prevent it from becoming research quality.